anuragkumarkushwaha/ApnaLawyer/README.md

-# ApnaLaw: AI IPC Legal advice Assistant 📘
+# ApnaLawyer: AI IPC Legal advice Assistant 📘

-ApnaLaw is a sophisticated legal advisory chatbot focused on providing detailed and contextually accurate responses about the Indian Penal Code.
+ApnaLawyer is a sophisticated legal advisory chatbot focused on providing detailed and contextually accurate responses about the Indian Penal Code.
 It utilizes a powerful combination of machine learning technologies to efficiently process and retrieve legal information.

 ---